-Gently cook for 5 minutes stirring every now and then.
-Cool it a little before pouring into the crust.
+- Gently cook for 5 to 10 minutes stirring every now and then until just tender.

-Add sifted flour together with polenta and semolina to the butter mixture.
+- Add sifted flour together with polenta to the butter mixture.
 Stir until just combined and mixture forms a dough

-If you have time the dough can be rested in the refrigerator for 30 minutes.
+- If you have time the dough can be rested in the refrigerator for 30 minutes.
 If not continue with the recipe.
 Please note that if the weather is hot, it's best to refrigerate the dough.

-Preheat oven to 180C/375F.
-Butter a 25cm/10inch shallow flan tin with removable base.
+- Preheat oven to 375ºF/180ºC.
+Butter a 10inch/25cm shallow flan pan with removable base.
 Really you can use whatever you have but remember to adjust baking time if you use an alternate pan.
 This particular pan makes it easy to remove that pie when it's done.

-If the pastry has not rested, simply press into the flan tin, pushing it up the sides and a little bit higher if you can.
+- Simply press the pastry into the flan pan, extending it up the sides and a little bit higher.

-Spoon the apple mixture evenly into the pastry lined tin and if you have overhanging pastry now is the time fold it onto the apples allowing the apples to show in the middle.
+- Spoon the apple mixture evenly into the pastry lined pan and fold the overhanging pastry onto the apples allowing the apples to show in the middle.

-Bake the pie in preheated oven for about 30-40 minutes or until it is golden brown.
+- Bake the pie in preheated oven for about 30-40 minutes or until it is golden brown.
 Brush the apples with the reserved syrup 2 or 3 times during the cooking.

-Can be served warm or at room temperature.
-Dust with icing sugar before serving.
+- Can be served warm or at room temperature.
+Dust with powdered (icing) sugar before serving.